 Topics: Visualization Library Plots help us visualize data.
 I sped through the video because it didn’t seem useful to me.
 I don’t see myself using the plot library anytime soon.
 And if I do, I’ll just read the documentation and examples on stack overflow or something to …

-It was a little harder than expected.
 Took about 2.22 hours, got tripped up a bit on extract_end_bits and reveal_image scaling parts.
-Here is my code: https://github.com/miguelHx/intro-to-cs-mit-problem-sets/blob/main/1_ps5/ps5.py There was an easier way to do the extract end bits on google …
+Here is my code: https://github.com/miguelHx/intro-to-cs-mit-problem-sets/blob/main/1_ps5/ps5.py There was an easier way to do the extract end bits but I ended up doing a different way and …